How to Choose Networking Foods

 Will the event be a happy hour event?
 If so, you may have a signature drink in mind (often these go with an event theme) so you can use the food to complement the drink.
 For example, a Mexican Fiesta serving margaritas may decide to serve mini tacos, quesadillas, or ceviche.

 Will the event be mid-morning or afternoon?
-If so, consider pick me up snacks such as soft pretzels, energy bars, sugary cookies, or caffeinated foods such as chocolate.
+If so, consider pick me up snacks such as soft pretzels, energy bars, sugary cookies, or chocolate.

 The next question you should ask is: Will there be seating?